Al3zama1/swe-notes/CCNA/13 - VLANs (Virtual Local Area Networks).md

 * The switch interface is configured as a regular trunk.
 * The router interface is configured with **subinterfaces**.
 Each subinterface is assigned a VLAN tag and IP address.
 * The router will behave as if frames arriving with a certain VLAN tag have arrived on the subinterface configured with that VLAN tag.
-* The router will tag frames sent out of the interface with the VLAN tag associated with the connected network where the target destination belongs in.
+* The router will send frames out the subinterface where the destination ip belongs, and tag it with the tag assigned to such subinterface.
 #### Configure Router on a Stick (ROAS)
 ```
 R1(config-if)interface g0/0.10